ddungz/self-driving-car/steering-models/community-models/autumn/README.md

 ## Approach
 My approach was to start from the basic model, and then try out ideas from other image and video models.
 There was a list off variations I had in mind: data augmentation, transforming regression into classification, swapping the RGB color space for YUV, edge detectors and Hough transforms, deeper and more complex convolutional networks.
 Some changes helped a bit, while some were ineffective or were difficult to train well.
 Luckily, noticeable changes came from adapting ideas from video classification models: using dense optical flow and recurrent networks to incorporate temporal data in addition to spatial data.
 Transfer learning was helpful in getting good results.
 Transforming a window of optical flow into three channels made it possible to train the images with the spatial CNN and existing weights.
 Using the activations as inputs to an LSTM layer provided additional conditioning on a much larger time scale.

+While for the task of video classifcation the spatial CNN performs equally as well as the temporal CNN, using optical flow greatly improves performance for generating steering angles, a regression task.
+An LSTM network using the features from a spatial CNN uses only high-level features from single-frame predictions for conditioning, while generating features from convolutional layers in a temporal CNN could be considering spatial conditioning.
+Adding stacked LSTM layers did not significantly improve performance, perhaps due to difficulty of training or excessive smoothing.
+Although the temporal CNN output would occassionally have large jumps in values, this often followed captured the motion of the camera and steering angle when in situations such as bumpy roads.

 ## Data Processing
 Images were extracted into PNG via rwightman's [udacity-driving-reader](https://github.com/rwightman/udacity-driving-reader).
 This also provivded a CSV of interpolated steering wheel angles for the provided timestamps/frame IDs.
 In each phase of the challenge, only the center frame was used in final training, although using left and right images as shifted center images was experiemented with.

 To increase robustness to camera shifts and rotations, slight random translations and rotations to the original image were used as data augmentation, similar to the NVIDIA paper.
-This did not seem to improve performance significantly, particularly when applied before/after optical flow computation.
+This did not seem to improve performance significantly in the base model with raw image inputs, and decreased performance when applied before/after optical flow computation.

-Reducing the amount of cropping of the original image from 200 to 100 pixels boosted the performance, and was receptive to fine-tuning while keeping the size of the resized image the same.
+Reducing the amount of cropping of the original image from 200 to 100 pixels boosted the performance, and was receptive to fine-tuning while keeping the dimensions of the resized image the same.

-For optical flow, various approaches were considered for pre-processing training images.
+When generating optical flow outputs as temporal features, various approaches were considered for pre-processing training images.
 One consideration was to use a stack of optical flow outputs, where each layer is the horizontal or vertical displacement for each pair of frames (i + t - 1) and (i + t), where t = 0 to T, and T is the number of input frames.
 However, to take advantage of transfer learning and fine-tune the model based on the pre-trained weights from the base model, a 3-channel output image was desired.
 In order to achieve this, the dense optical flow output was converted from cartesian coordinates to polar, then mapped to the HSV coordinate space.
 The angular component was mapped to the hue, and the magnitude component was mapped to the value, with all pixels given full saturation.
 This was then mapped back to the BGR color space to be consumed by the spatial CNN model.
 Visually, the result is that the displacement's direction and magnitude are shown in the color's hue and value, where a black pixel represents no motion.

 From this result, the best variation was chosen based on further training and testing of the model, as well as the possibility of inference from visual inspection.
 Observing the optical flow images mapped to the RGB/BGR representation, not only car and object motion is detected, but also the movement of lane markers and occassionally displacement of the landscape due to camera motion.
 However, in providing frame-to-frame mapping where the output only depends on the current frame and previous frame, lots of artifacts are present due to camera motion, while information from long-term displacement is not present.
 One possible solution is to consider use a larger fixed window k, where the optical flow for frame i would be based on frames i and i - k.
 Another way would be to compute flow for all frame pairs from (i - k, i) to (i - 1, i), but would incur additional computational cost based on linear factor k.
 Upon further exploration, averaging a fixed window k for frame pairs (i - k - 1, i - k) to (i - 1, i) provided the desired result of reducing sudden camera motions and showing long-term motion, while preventing the need to compute optical flow more than once per frame pair.
 Further selection of window size and weighting of the outputs by frame pairs was determined by visual inspection and training on the model.